 Delivered alongside our partners in the Cheshire & Merseyside Social Work Teaching Partnership, practice learning is a key feature of the student experience.
 170 days will be spent on placement, supported by 30 days of assessed social work practice skills across the two-year course.

-Upon successful completion of the programme, you will gain eligibility to apply for registration with the Health and Care Professions Council (HCPC) as a qualified social worker.
+Upon successful completion of the programme, you will gain eligibility to apply for registration with Social Work England as a qualified social worker.